danielles0xg/staking-bonds/README.md

-## P.Y.E. - Principal and Yield Extraction Protocol
+## PYE - split eth staking into principal and yield lst's

-**P.Y.E.** is a DeFi protocol that enables users to separate principal and yield from staking positions into two distinct, independently tradable tokens.
+Pye enables users to separate principal and yield from staking positions into two distinct, independently tradable tokens.
 By integrating with StakeWise v3 vaults, P.Y.E. transforms a single ETH staking position into liquid derivatives that unlock new trading and hedging strategies.

 ### Overview